-An important lead for a very large deal asked you to circle back with them after they wrapped up an event so you could continue the dialogue when they had more time.
-The rep they spoke with put the reminder to call them on their personal calendar and then was out sick the week they asked for follow-up.
-Before you even realized what happened, they chose to buy from your direct competitor.
+An important lead for a very large deal asked you to circle back with her after she wrapped up an event so you could continue the dialogue when she had more time.
+The rep she spoke with put the reminder to call her on his personal calendar and then was out sick the week she asked for follow-up.
+Before you even realized what happened, she chose to buy from your direct competitor.

 No matter how professional your team is, sales reps are only human, which means they sometimes make mistakes.
 You’re busy running a business, and you don’t have a ton of time for oversight.
 The last thing you want to do is micromanage your sales team, but how else can you make sure they aren’t losing out on opportunities because of inconsistent follow-up?

 There is a better way, and it’s called sales force automation.
 Even if your sales “force” only consists of one or two people (maybe even just you!), you can make life a whole lot easier for both your team and your leads by automating crucial pieces of the sales process.
 This involves using technology to standardize the interactions that you have with prospects and leads so that nothing is forgotten and oversight is simpler.

 One of the most common objections entrepreneurs have to automating the sales process is the worry that it will make their sales efforts less human — taking away one of their biggest advantages.
 Being able to provide a personal, human experience for every customer and lead is what gives many small businesses their competitive advantage, and business owners fear automation could diminish that.